 Serving SPRFMO is a privilege and Office Holders who work on its behalf have a responsibility to maintain the highest standards of honesty, integrity, professionalism, and loyalty to the Institution.
 Office Holders include staff, chair persons, consultants, interns, and others who have been entrusted to act on behalf of or in the name of SPRFMO.

-Commission Members and Office Holders must ensure that their activities support the objective of the organization.
-They have to take care to avoid conduct that would compromise the integrity of or public confidence in SPFRMO.
-For that purpose, SPRFMO Commission agrees to a shared commitment to core values and an expectation of ethical and professional conduct in all activities.
+Commission Members and Office Holders should ensure that their activities support the objective of the organization.
+They should take care to avoid conduct that would compromise the integrity of or public confidence in SPFRMO.
+For that purpose, SPRFMO Commission supports a shared commitment to core values and an expectation of ethical and professional conduct in all activities.

-This Statement of Values and Code of Ethics provides guidance for the application of the shared ethical principles in pursuit of SPRFMO mission.
+This Statement of Values and Code of Ethics provides guidance for the application of the shared ethical standards in pursuit of SPRFMO mission.

-APPLICABILITY AND GUIDING PRINCIPLES
+APPLICABILITY AND GUIDING STANDARDS

-This Statement of Values and Code of Ethics establishes the standards and principles for ethical conduct that apply to SPRFMO collectively and to all its Office Holders.
-All Office Holders of SPRFMO are guided by these standards and principles and are expected to use their best efforts to adhere to them in conducting activities on behalf of SPRFMO.
+This Statement of Values and Code of Ethics establishes the standards for ethical conduct that apply to SPRFMO collectively and to all its Office Holders.
+All Office Holders of SPRFMO are guided by these standards and are expected to use their best efforts to adhere to them in conducting activities on behalf of SPRFMO.

-The Guiding Principles are as follows:
+The Guiding Standards are as follows:

 Operations and Activities